 The vibe they’ve created is friendly and upbeat.
 “We have a really relaxed, come-as-you-are type of atmosphere,” says Reinert.
 “O’Toole’s is a great place to come with your friends and let your hair down a little bit.”

 When you visit, you’ll find Guinness on tap and plenty of Irish whiskeys.
 But O’Toole’s also has a nice selection of scotches and tequilas, plenty of Michigan craft beer, and lots of locally-sourced menu items.
-I’m partial to the hand-pattied burgers made with beef sourced from Byron Center but I have friends who swear by the corned beef sandwich served with cabbage that is brined in-house.
+I’m partial to the hand-pattied burgers made with beef sourced from Byron Center.

 A little farther out...

 A little over 10 miles southeast of Rockford, off of Belding Road, you’ll find Grattan Irish Pub.
 I stumbled onto it a few years ago and think it’s a quaint dive bar with a solid Irish Pub feel—shamrocks galore!